GCSEs

 null

 Summer term marks the final academic push before a well-deserved break.
-With this last stride comes exams.
-At both GCSE and A-level your school or college may offer you study days.
+At both GCSE and A Level your school or college may offer you study days.
 This time off school is a great opportunity to revise and prepare for your exams.

 Training at work